Am I eligible?

 Do you offer emergency appointments out of hours?

 Unfortunately not.
-If you require urgent dental treatment out of operating hours, please contact your local emergency dentist.
+If you require urgent dental treatment out of operating hours, please contact your local private dentist.

 What can you expect?